top of page

 Search

-If you own or tow a caravan in the UK, it’s important to be aware of the rules and regulations that apply—not just for safety, but to stay on the right side of the law.
-The DVLA (Driver and Vehicle Licensing Agency) and UK police forces both carry out caravan checks to ensure road users are complying with legal requirements.
+If you own or tow a caravan in the UK, it’s crucial to understand the rules and regulations that apply.
+This knowledge is essential not just for safety but also to ensure compliance with the law.
+The DVLA (Driver and Vehicle Licensing Agency) and UK police forces conduct caravan checks to ensure that road users meet legal requirements.
+In this blog post, we'll explore what these checks entail, why they occur, and how you can prepare effectively.

 Why Do Caravan Checks Happen?

-Caravan checks are conducted to:
+Caravan checks are conducted for several reasons:

-• Ensure vehicles and caravans are roadworthy
+• Ensure Roadworthiness: Authorities check that vehicles and caravans are safe to operate.

 Who Performs These Checks?